What You'll Learn

 Confusing changes in routine and increased anxiety — older kids may be worrying, while younger children may be sensing their parents’ anxiety — are causing behavioral issues across the board.
 Sleep is no exception.

 Fortunately, there are well-tested strategies for helping kids learn to fall asleep in their own beds and stay asleep.
-A form of behavioral therapy called CBT-I (cognitive behavioral therapy for insomnia) has been shown to be more effective than medication for treating kids with insomnia, explains Wendy Nash, MD, a child and adolescent psychiatrist at the Child Mind Institute.
+A form of behavioral therapy called CBT-I (cognitive behavioral therapy for insomnia) has been shown to be more effective than medication for treating kids with insomnia, explains Wendy Nash, MD, a child and adolescent psychiatrist.
 And for children with less severe problems, parents can use CBT strategies to change sleep habits.

 So what’s a parent to do?
 First, you want to identify the issue.
 Then you can seek out solutions.
 The same guidelines can also be applied to naps, which are more invaluable than ever, given how many parents are working from home.